|

 than small distributed units and should be favored when possible.
 The

-utility efficiency the distributed way, while being as chemistry clean as
+match utility efficiency the distributed way, while being as chemistry

 Engine Exhaust Heat Recovery: